MilesN29/cs1632-fall2024-supplementary-exercise-4-dockers-CS1632_CICD_Docker/README.md

 whether you were able to complete a task and reflections.
 If you were not able to complete a task, please mark "No".
-For the tasks that you said "No", I expect you to explain the issue that prevented you from fulfilling the task on the reflections questions at the end of Part 1 and Part 2.
+For the tasks that you said "No", I expect you to explain the issue that prevented you from fulfilling the task on the reflection questions at the end of Part 1 and Part 2.